One question I sometimes get asked as a meditation teacher is, “Why does meditation make me angry?”

 I totally understand why some people feel angry when meditation doesn’t seem to work.
 It’s just plain old disappointment.

-Most scientific studies show that we get the benefits of meditating when we do it for around twenty minutes per day for eight weeks.
-So if you haven’t been meditating for that long, or you haven’t been meditating consistently, just remind yourself that if you stick to it for twenty minutes a day for eight weeks you will see the results you want.
+Most scientific studies show that we get the benefits of meditation when we do it for around twenty minutes per day for eight weeks.
+Therefore, if you haven’t been meditating for that long, or you haven’t been meditating consistently, just remind yourself that if you stick to it for twenty minutes a day for eight weeks you will see the results you want.

-Or you might just be doing the wrong method
+4: Or you might just be doing the wrong method

 If you take a look at the average website, you will see that they tell you that X or Y technique is easy, but they don’t tell you that actually, it can take years to train your mind to the point where you are able to do advanced meditations.

-If that is the case, try a different technique (see our menu, which has a list of all mahor meditation techniques and corresponding guides).
+If that is the case, try a different technique (see our menu for a list of all major meditation techniques and corresponding guides).

 If you’re new to meditation, you should probably just do mindful breathing (which is the best place to start).
 Don’t try an advanced method (like Merkaba or Kundalini), just stick to the basics.
 Sit and observe your breath.